The clipboard model loses gear every single year

 Issue jerseys to 25 athletes on a paper roster, hand it to a parent volunteer, and pray.
 By end of season, three jerseys are missing, two were given to the wrong kids, and nobody knows who owes what.

-HometownLift's equipment module is built for the volunteer who currently runs the gear room out of a clipboard and a flip phone.
-Categorize items, issue them by season, see overdue returns at a glance, and apply your penalty schedule when something goes missing.
+HometownLift's Equipment Accountability tools are built for the volunteer who currently runs the gear room out of a clipboard and a flip phone.
+Categorize items, issue them by season, see overdue returns at a glance, and charge families for lost or damaged gear with your own penalty schedule.

 The challenge